The Morning After: Cheaper MacBook hopes and dreams

 These are a few of our favorite things (from MWC 2018)

-What did you miss from the world's biggest phone show.
-Here's our esoteric picks that you may have missed.
+What did you miss from the world's biggest phone show?
+Here are our esoteric picks that you may have missed.

 Art by Samsung Galaxy S9's AR Emoji.